thesofproject/sof-docs/faq/index.rst

 Can SOF run without a host computer?
 ====================================
 Yes.
-The **Hostless (Standalone) Architecture** allows SOF to run independently on microcontrollers and embedded processors such as the **Teensy 4.1 (ARM Cortex-M7)** and **ESP32-P4 (dual-core RISC-V)**.
+The **Hostless (Standalone) Architecture** allows SOF to run independently on microcontrollers and embedded processors such as the **Teensy 4.1 (ARM Cortex-M7)**, **ESP32-P4 (dual-core RISC-V)**, and **ESP32-C6 (single-core RISC-V)**.
 In hostless mode, pipelines are instantiated at boot from static ROM configurations, processing audio directly between local microphones, line-ins, codecs, and Bluetooth transceivers.

 What physical audio buses and peripherals are supported?
 ========================================================